 What is a High-Mileage Vehicle?

-First, we need to define what exactly is a high-mileage vehicle.
+First, we need to define what exactly a high-mileage vehicle is.
 As a general rule, the average driver can expect to put about 12,000 to 15,000 miles on their car per year.
-To determine if the car is high mileage or not, compare the age of the vehicle with its number of miles.
+To determine whether the vehicle is high mileage or not, compare the car’s age with its number of miles.
 For example, a car that’s 3 years old and has 40,000 miles on its odometer would not be considered high-mileage, but a vehicle that’s only 1 year old and has 20,000 miles on it would be.

 Why Invest in a High-Mileage Vehicle?